Types of sanitizing cleaning

 What is the difference between sanitizing and disinfecting?

-Sanitizing reduces the number of germs to a safe level, while disinfecting kills 99.9% of germs and bacteria.
+Sanitizing reduces the number of germs on a surface to a safe level, while disinfecting kills a higher percentage of microorganisms.

 How often should I sanitize my home?